 One of the following advanced research methods courses:

-Ph.D. candidates select two of the three concentrations in which to focus their substantive work: American Politics and Policy; Transnational and Comparative Politics; or Conflict Analysis and Management.
+Ph.D. candidates select a concentration on which to focus their substantive work: American Politics and Policy or Conflict Analysis and Management.
 Students are required to take one Status of the Field course or ProSeminar in each concentration:

 Students also complete an additional

 - three electives in their first concentration field and

 The specific electives offered will change from year to year.